 Dallas Mallerich, in the Greenberg guide, indicates that some frames (chassis) had only two motor mounting holes drilled diagonally instead of all four holes but I have never seen any like this (although I have seen it with C-Liner frames).
 Also, it is difficult to tell if the holes are actually drilled or merely cast into the frame.

-The earliest units have the wheels merely rotating on the axles making contact with the phenolic contact plate with no springs.
+The earliest units have the wheels merely rotating on the axles that make contact with the phenolic contact plate with no springs.

 Next came mounting a different wheel on a different axle with a shoulder on it and a coil spring between them to maintain pressure between the wheel and axle for better electrical continuity.